No. 19 Creighton rolls past No. 5 'Nova behind Zegarowski - WTMJ

 Justin Moore had 21 points and Jermaine Samuels added 16 for Villanova.

-Jermaine Robinson-Earl, who came in shooting 56% and averaging just under 20 points over his previous four games, was 3 of 13 and had eight points.
+Jermaine Robinson-Earl, who came in shooting 56% and averaging just under 20 points over his previous four games, was 3 of 13 and held to eight points.

+“Creighton was just outstanding right from the get-go,” Wright said.
+“Defensively they played extremely well.
+Their energy level was outstanding.
+Offensively, when they get going like that, they’re as dangerous as anybody in the country.”

 BIG PICTURE